 During this week at the mid-point of Great Lent, during which the Cross is brought out into the middle of the Church for the faithful to venerate, it seemed right to share this article I originally posted a couple of years ago.

 + + +

-For this Sunday of the Veneration of the Cross, I'd like to share a selection from my book, Facing Islam.
+For the Veneration of the Cross, I'd like to share a selection from my book, Facing Islam.
 This is taken from the conclusion of the chapter on Muhammad, 'Prophet Motives - Was Muhammad a Man of God?'.

 Beyond the Cross